History of Present Illness

 Medical Accuracy

 The medical depiction is highly accurate and socially poignant.
 Sickle Cell patients often require massive doses of opioids during a VOC to overcome their baseline tolerance (e.g., this patient's home regimen of 90mg ER Morphine BID + PRN Oxycodone).
 The doses administered in the ED (10-20mg IV Morphine followed by a 4mg/hr Dilaudid drip) would cause fatal respiratory depression in an opioid-naive patient, but are realistic and necessary for a tolerant patient in severe crisis.
 The description of the pain as 'electrical stabbing' and 'flushing glass' accurately reflects the microvascular ischemia typical of the disease.
 Furthermore, ordering an exchange transfusion for a hemoglobin of 6 in the setting of severe, refractory VOC is an appropriate and aggressive standard of care.
+Mentioning her boarding for a telemetry bed in S01E04 accurately reflects the reality of overcrowded emergency departments.
+The depiction in S01E05 of Acute Chest Syndrome developing despite an ongoing exchange transfusion is realistic, as ACS can progress rapidly and is highly fatal.
+The Rapid Sequence Intubation (RSI) details specifically the timeout mentioning Propofol 75mg, Rocuronium 100mg, an 8.0 ET tube, video laryngoscopy, and difficult airway backups (bougie/LMA) are a textbook representation of standard-of-care emergency airway management for an adult.

 Complications & Errors